 I love music and discovering new sounds.
 I used to DJ but these days make off-kilter music mixes.
 Mixing music is one way of expressing my many intersectional cultural reference points.
 I like what Nietzsche said: “Without music, life would be a mistake.”
 (I actually have the t-shirt of the quote, music geek that I am!)
 I like to do DIY and made a garden bench during the early weeks of lockdown.
 I also write a lot about the things I’ve experienced as a displaced, chameleon-like Asian lad from Leeds.

-If I could give the young people any advice it would be to find a mentor.
+My advice for young people if to find yourself a mentor.
 They will advise, offer encouragement, give constructive criticism and help stimulate your personal and professional growth.
 It’ll be one of the best investments you’ll ever make.
 And no matter what age you are as you move on in your journey, always try to have a mentor (or two) in your life.
 And if you can, offer to mentor someone else as you’ll learn as much about yourself as the mentee.

 We believe Bristol’s most marginalised deserve access to support at their own pace; have their voices heard; and have access to real work opportunities.